dreth/hbd/README.md

 ### Docker

-The application is containerized using docker, we use sqlite as the database by default.
+The application is containerized using docker, we use sqlite as the database by default, but intend to support postgres in the future.

 #### Docker compose

 The repo includes two docker-compose files.
 Feel free to customize them to your needs.

-1. `docker-compose.yml` - This file is used to run the application locally with no reverse proxy.
-This works fine for use within a local network or for development.
-We map the ports `8417` and `8418` to the host machine.
-Port `8417` is the backend port and port `8418` is the frontend port.
+1. `docker-compose.yml` - This file is used to run the application locally.
+It uses an nginx reverse proxy which forwards requests to the application.
+This is the docker compose file we recommend for personal use unless you want to expose the application to the internet.

 ```yaml
 ---